For law, consulting, accounting, and agency firms

 Industry directory citation work

-Each professional services category has a small set of directories and ranking publications AI weights heavily: Chambers and Legal 500 for law, the consulting and accounting rankings for management firms, the agency reports for marketing.
-We work entries, descriptions, and category placement on the directories that decide the answer pool.
+Each category has directories AI weighs heavily: Chambers and Legal 500 for law, consulting and accounting rankings for advisors, agency reports for marketing.
+We work entries, descriptions, and category placement.

 03